-If you take good care of your eyes, you may well find that there’s less eye gunk greeting you when you wake up in the morning.
+If you take good care of your eyes, you may find less eye gunk greeting you when you wake up.
 Here are some eyelid hygiene tips:

 Eyelid hygiene tips

-- Remove eye makeup thoroughly before you turn in for the night, using an eye makeup remover and a cotton pad or a makeup removing wipe made for the area around your eyes.
+- Remove eye makeup thoroughly before you head to bed.
+Consider using an eye makeup remover, a cotton pad, or a makeup removal wipe for the area around your eyes.

-- Avoid touching and rubbing your eyes throughout the day, as much as you are able, and make sure your hands have been recently washed if you do have to touch your eyes.
+- Avoid touching and rubbing your eyes as much as possible throughout the day.
+Wash your hands if you do have to touch your eyes.

-- Remove your contact lenses before you lie down for the night, and don’t try to extend the life of your contacts beyond what the manufacturer recommends.
+- Remove your contact lenses before you lie down.
+It’s also best to avoid extending the life of your contacts beyond what the manufacturer recommends.

 If you’re waking up with sleep crust in your eyes, it’s most likely the result of your eyes doing their perfectly natural and healthy daily cleansing ritual.

-However, if you’re accumulating a lot of crust specifically in one eye, if you notice that your eye crust is a strange color, or if you have symptoms of itching or redness, there may be another health condition at play.
+However, if you’re accumulating a lot of crust specifically in one eye, if you notice that your eye crust is a strange color, or if you have symptoms of itching or redness, another health condition may be at play.

-Your eyes are a highly complex and sensitive organ, so if you’re concerned about their health, speak with a doctor right away.
+Your eyes are highly complex and sensitive, so if you’re concerned about your eye health, speak with a doctor immediately.